Atomic Hooligan

-They also went on to win Best live Act at the International Breakspoll Awards in 2008 for the live tour that supported their first album.
-Atomic Hooligan released their second album Sex, Drugs & Blah Blah Blah in March 2008.
-They have remixed Underworld (Born Slippy, Cowgirl), The Egg, Lee Coombes, Tayo, Chris Carter, Aquasky, Ils, Paranoid Jack and DJ Hal.
+In 2008, Atomic Hooligan won Best Live Act at the International Breakspoll Awards for their live tour supporting their first album.
+That same year, they released their second album, Sex, Drugs & Blah Blah Blah.

+Atomic Hooligan has produced remixes for Underworld (Born Slippy, Cowgirl), The Egg, Lee Coombes, Tayo, Chris Carter, Aquasky, Ils, Paranoid Jack, and DJ Hal.

-Atomic Hooligan also perform as a live band, and have played at the Glastonbury Festival on the main dance stage.
-Atomic Hooligan are also known for their eclectic DJ sets that encompass breaks, hip hop, house, drum & bass, techno & turntablism.
+In addition to DJing, the duo has performed as a live band.
+They played in the dance tent at the 2024 edition of Glastonbury Festival.
+Their DJ sets incorporate breaks, hip-hop, house, drum & bass, techno, and turntablism.